-Substance use disorders cannot be treated with just detox.
-More is needed than just overcoming physical dependence.
+One cannot treat substance use disorders with just detox; more is necessary than just overcoming physical dependence.
 At our Granite Recovery Centers, we can help you learn the skills needed to work through issues that may have led to substance use.

 Cognitive-behavioral therapy, group therapies, and individual therapy can help address the emotional issues leading to insomnia.
 These therapies can help address the circumstances that could lead to substance use disorder.

 Transforming Your Life and Regaining Control

 Granite Recovery Centers have been improving the lives of adults who struggle with substance use disorder.
 We are successful because we offer our clients a unique blend of evidence-based clinical psychotherapies with a proven 12-step curriculum.
-We offer the complete gamut of care, including medical detox, primary residential therapy, sober living, extended care, medication-assisted treatment, and continued intensive outpatient counseling.
+We offer the complete gamut of care, including medical detox, primary residential therapy, sober living, medication-assisted treatment, and continued intensive outpatient counseling.

 The success of what we do is evident in the growing number of people we have been able to help get their lives back.
 Many of our clients have been struggling with substance use disorder for several years.
 They have tried to break free on their own and have been unsuccessful.

 They benefited from the support, training, and care of the community at Granite Recovery Centers.
 From the moment you walk in the door, our staff greets you with compassion, understanding, and dignity.
-This same level of dignity is maintained throughout the detox process and the accompanying recovery treatment.
+This same level of dignity continues throughout the detox process and the accompanying recovery treatment.

 Ambien addiction does not have to control your life.
 We can help you on your journey to recovery.